Skip to content

 • FastAPI: Modern async web framework with automatic OpenAPI documentation

-• Neo4j: Graph database for modeling service relationships and dependencies with native vector search
+• PostgreSQL + Apache AGE: Graph extension on top of PostgreSQL for modeling service relationships and dependencies with Cypher queries

 • ClickHouse: Analytics and time-series data storage for operations logs and metrics